Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 That’s what this recipe means to our family.

 Look, I’m not saying chicken soup will solve all your problems.
-But when you’re making it for yourself on a hard Tuesday, for your kid who’s homesick, for your partner who’s fighting off a cold – you’re doing something bigger than cooking.
+But when you’re making it for yourself on a hard Tuesday, for your homesick kid, or for your partner who’s fighting off a cold, you’re doing something bigger than cooking.

 Two hours of simmering for that?
 Worth every single minute.